sarimabbas/sarim-vuepress/src/projects/robot-arm/index.md

 pip3 install pyserial
 ```

 PyGame has a number of external dependencies which vary by OS.
-These can be installed by following this guide: <https://nostarch.com/download/Teach_Your_Kids_to_Code_InstallingPygame_MacLinux.pdf>
+These can be installed by following [this guide](https://nostarch.com/download/Teach_Your_Kids_to_Code_InstallingPygame_MacLinux.pdf).